Sector dossier

 Can you network our Trackman or Foresight bays reliably?

 Yes, and it is one of the most important things to get right.
 Each simulator bay is a small computer system — a launch monitor such as Trackman, Foresight GCQuad, or Uneekor, the PC running the software, and the display or projector — and it depends on a stable network for software updates, leaderboards, online leagues, and content.
-We design segmented, business-grade networking so simulator traffic, card payments, guest WiFi, and CCTV never compete for the same path, and so a single bay's issue never takes the others down with it.
+We design segmented, business-grade networking so simulator traffic, card payments, guest wifi, and CCTV never compete for the same path, and so a single bay's issue never takes the others down with it.

 Can you connect our bar and pro-shop tills to our bay bookings?